bazinga183/bazinga183/README.md

 - 👋 Hi, my name is Eduardo Flores!
-- 👀 I’m interested in learning as much as I can about coding as I am a relative newcomer to the field.
+- 👀 I’m interested in learning as much as I can about coding and do everything I can do get my hands on a new project opportunity.
-- 🌱 I’m currently learning C++, Python, and anything that I can get my hands on!
+- 🌱 I currently work with Python, PostgreSQL, and HTML.
 - 💞️ I’m looking to collaborate on any projects that would help broaden my experience in coding, as my main goal is to learn as much as possible.
 - 📫 How to reach me: this account or send an email to eddie.flores183@gmail.com.